Does the Question Really Matter? Training-Free Data Selection for Vision-Language SFT: Method

-To characterize the ``inverse impact'' of the textual query on the answer's validity, we further investigate the relative variation in the model's rejection confidence.
+\paragraph{Conditional Rejection Shift} To characterize the ``inverse impact'' of the textual query on the answer's validity, we further investigate the relative variation in the model's rejection confidence.
 Analogously to the affirmation shift, we define the \textit{Conditional Rejection Shift} ($\text{CVS}_{\textsc{No}}$) as:

 This metric measures whether the introduction of the query $Q$ reinforces the model's tendency to classify the answer as ``invalid'' or ``incorrect''.
 A positive shift ($\text{CVS}_{\textsc{No}} > 0$) implies that the query context elevates the probability of rejection, signaling a semantic conflict or misalignment between the question and the answer (e.g., hallucinations or irrelevant responses).